 Lead-Based Paint

-For any property built before 1978, federal law requires that a Pennsylvania residential lease must contain a lead-based paint disclosure.
+Pennsylvania residential leases for property built before 1978 must, by federal law, contain a lead-based paint disclosure.
 This requires landlords to do the following:

 - Fill out and attach this lead-based paint disclosure form to the lease agreement